symbol-systems/iq/iq-docs/docs/USER_STORIES.md

 > **Role Description:** Expresses business logic, compliance rules, and domain knowledge as RDF/TTL without writing Java code.
 Owns the semantic model that drives agent behavior.

-### 13. Encode Domain Ontology in TTL
+### 13. Encode Domain Ontology in RDF
 **As a** Domain Expert
-**I want to** define the complete domain ontology (classes, properties, relationships) for my business domain in TTL format **So that** agents can reason about domain concepts and make decisions grounded in business semantics.
+**I want to** define the complete domain ontology (classes, properties, relationships) for my business domain in RDF format **So that** agents can reason about domain concepts and make decisions grounded in business semantics.

 **Acceptance Criteria:**